Clint Frazier Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.10 team ERA that ranks 15th across all league pitching staffs.
+- The Angels' 4.16 team ERA ranks 15th among all MLB pitching staffs.

-- Angels pitchers combine to allow 86 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- The Angels rank 17th in baseball in home runs surrendered (90 total, 1.1 per game).

-- The righty last pitched on Thursday against the Los Angeles Dodgers, when he tossed seven innings, allowing one earned run while giving up five hits.
+- The left-hander last pitched on Saturday against the Colorado Rockies, when he went five innings, allowing three earned runs while giving up 10 hits.

+- The 26-year-old has put up an ERA of 4.16, with 6.8 strikeouts per nine innings, in 14 games this season.
+Opponents have a .268 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.